goldsborough/kill/README.md

 # kill

-SublimeText plugin to kill a rogue process.
+A SublimeText plugin to kill a rogue process.